 Nga’Moru is located on a hill, with spectacular views of the Narus Valley and the savannah plains stretching all the way to the Morungole Mountains.
 They offer a true bush experience in one of the beautiful game parks in Uganda.

 The hotel facilities are few but only limited to Laundry facilities, On-site Parking.
-Nga Moru Wilderness Camp always requires guests to deposit at least 50% in order to confirm booking and the balance is payable 30 days prior to arrival.
+Nga Moru Wilderness Camp always requires guests to deposit at least 50% in order to confirm the booking and the balance is payable 30 days prior to arrival.

 The camp has two Cabanas, each with its own unique and private view of the Kidepo Valley National Park and the other Features are En-suite, Mountain views, Balcony/patio, Single beds, No Smoking in Rooms